Scattering Signatures of Invasion Percolation: Appendix B

-We finally compare the average correlation function $C(R)$ for a single cluster computed using the invasion algorithm to $C_{1} (R)$, computed for all Bernoulli clusters of same size $s$.
-Since, at large distances, $C_{1} (R) \to p_{\rm{eff}}$, Fig.~\ref{fig:correlInvasion}(b) more precisely compares $C(R)$ and $C_{1} (R) - p_{\rm{eff}}$ for a size $s$=1000, and similar distances to $p_c$.
+We finally compare the average correlation function $C(R)$ for a single cluster computed using the invasion algorithm to $C_{1} (R)$, obtained by an inverse Fourier transform of the structure factor for all Bernoulli clusters of same size $s$.
+Since, at large distances, $C_{1} (R) \to p_{\rm{eff}}$, Fig.~\ref{fig:correlInvasion}b more precisely compares $C(R)$ and $C_{1} (R) - p_{\rm{eff}}$ for a size $s$=1000, and similar distances to $p_c$.
 Both calculations are in excellent agreement, including the existence and position of the crossing point.
 Since $C(R)$ and $C_{1} (R)$ only differ by an additive constant, the normalized structure factor for $Q>0$ of the whole set of Bernoulli clusters of size $s$ coincides with the average normalized structure factor of a single cluster of same size.
 This validates the physical assumption made in section~\ref{sec:SizeSelection}.